-Parental/carer support is expected when the College applies an after-College detention as one of the consequences used by the College to address poor behaviour.
+Parental/carer support is expected when the College applies an after-school detention as one of the consequences to address poor behaviour.
 It is important parents realise that the College has the statutory power under the Education and Inspections Act 2006 to detain students even without parental permission, although we will always attempt to notify parents.
-When an SLT after-College detention is issued we will contact home by telephone where possible.
-If parents defy the law in this respect without reasonable cause, the College may increase the seriousness of the sanction in order to enforce its rules.
+When an hour SLT after-College detention is issued we will contact home by telephone where possible.